 The Gothic cloth hall was built in 1346.
-It came after the previous cloth house, opposite Saint Sulpitius Church, no longer offered sufficient space.
+It replaced the previous cloth house, opposite Saint Sulpitius Church, which had become too small.
 The hall is built in brown ironstone, interspersed with gable band courses in white stone.

-The 'Holle Griet', a fifteenth-century cannon with a weight of 5,000 kg, stands in front of the cloth hall.
-A product made by the Diest ironsmiths.
+The 'Holle Griet', a fifteenth-century cannon weighing 5,000 kg, stands in front of the cloth hall.
+It is a fine example of the Diest ironsmiths’ craftsmanship.

 During the first half of the fifteenth century, Diest was one of the largest cities in the Duchy of Brabant.
-Cloth from Diest was very well known and was offered for sale at annual markets just about everywhere in Europe.
+Cloth from Diest was famous and offered for sale at annual markets just about all over Europe.
 The cloth industry and trade turned medieval Diest into a prosperous city.